v1sc0/stopemailspoofing/README.md

 ## What it is?
 A command-line tool written in Go (Golang) - based on the project [Spoofy](https://github.com/MattKeeley/Spoofy) - for analyzing the vulnerability of domain names to email spoofing attacks and suggesting changes for mitigation.

-## Features
+## How it works?
-[+] Input either a single domain name or provide a path to a list of domain names.
+[+] Accepts either a single domain name or provide a path to a list of domain names.

+[+] Checks if the entry corresponds to a organizational domain or a subdomain.

+[+] Gets SOA, NS and MX records.

 [+] Attempts to locate DKIM (DomainKeys Identified Mail) record using the 100 most common selectors.